vanhoefm/fragattacks/example-pcaps/README.md

 ## Cache attacks

 - `ping_I_E_R_E-fromclient.pcapng`: used command was `ping I,E,R,E`.
 Frame 69 contains the first fragment encrypted under TK `dda31c8516b9d92581fc17e4a8f1b47b`.
 Frame 72 and 74 shows that the client is reassociating.
-Frame 98 contains the second fragmented encrypted under TK `b4d1a94a4d126dbd39ec3557969f430b`.
+Frame 98 contains the second fragment encrypted under TK `b4d1a94a4d126dbd39ec3557969f430b`.
 The ping reply is contained in frame 101.

+- `ping_I_E_R_E__full-recon-fromclient.pcapng`: used command was `ping I,E,R,E --full-recon`.
+Frame 63 contains the first fragmented encrypted under TK `7911b7173daf49c898fa42119232885e`.
+Frame 66 shows the deauthentication frame, and frames 67 and 71 show that the client is authenticating and reassociating.
+Frame 107 contains the second fragment encrypted under TK `292184b9c862a4b640d4c920aba35a48`.
+The ping reply is contained in frame 110.

 ## Non-consecutive PNs attack